Queen Elizabeth II's coffin leaves her Balmoral estate

 Jon Super/AP

-It will drive more than 100 miles to the south in Scotland's capital, Edinburgh at the royal Palace of Hollyroodhouse.
+It will drive more than 100 miles to the south in Scotland's capital, Edinburgh, at the royal Palace of Holyroodhouse.

 Peter Byrne /PA Images via Getty Images